progenetix/bycon/docs/data-summaries.md

       instead of the logical concept (`individual.diseases.diseaseCode`).
 This might be changed if necessary.
 * optional modifiers:
-    - `termIds` for specifying specific terms to be included in the aggregation
+    - `termIds` for specifying terms to be included in the aggregation
-    - `splits` for specifying how to split the aggregation (e.g. binning for numeric or seudo-numeric values such as ISO8601 durations for ages)
+    - `splits` for specifying how to split the values (e.g. binning for numeric or pseudo-numeric values such as ISO8601 durations for ages)
-        * ATM `splits` seem as the best way to specify binning, but this might be changed later on.
+        * at this time `splits` seem as the best way to specify binning, but this might be changed later on
         * `splits` also correspond nicely to database aggregation concepts such as `$buckets` and `$splits` in MongoDB